adrianzwz/TASA-Typeface-Collection/fontbakery/TASAOrbiter-fontbakery-report.md

-* ⚠️ **WARN** <p>OS/2 VendorID value 'NONE' is not yet recognized.
+* ⚠️ **WARN** <p>OS/2 VendorID value 'LCRM' is not yet recognized.
 If you registered it recently, then it's safe to ignore this warning message.
 Otherwise, you should set it to your own unique 4 character code, and register it with Microsoft at <a href="https://www.microsoft.com/typography/links/vendorlist.aspx">https://www.microsoft.com/typography/links/vendorlist.aspx</a></p>
  [code: unknown]